 WIP not available yet: After implementing unit tests you should add integration tests by using our testing mock APIs found here [TBD].
 Mock API exposes the same API interface as the access node and returns mock results which you can assert.

 The SDK could expose the testing functionality.
 Doing so it would be possible for developers using the SDK to switch to mock implementation of the access APIs in the SDK and test their integration easier.

 Follow best practices in optimizing the integration and deployment workflow.
 Make sure tests are being run as part of the CI and all released versions of the SDK are passing the tests.

 We like to follow the philosophy of tasks not being done until they are documented.
-Our SDK documentation is built by using example templates in each of the SDK repos.
-Please provide all code examples with optional comments.
+Our SDK documentation is built by using the documentation template.
+Documentation Template

 Each SDK should have a repository that contains the following documents: readme, contributing, and license.

 Make sure you also generate specifications for your SDK public API, that specification should then be linked in the documentation template.
 This requirement is to achieve better accessibility as described in the goals section.
 The codebase should be well-commented code and leverage specification generation tools available for each language.
 Try to use the standard or most popular specification syntax and generators.
 Generating specification based on comments will allow better understanding for people reading through source code, it will provide intellisense functionality in IDEs and will allow you to keep documentation updated without the need to change any texts in the docs as the references will be linked and updated.

 After releasing the first version of your SDK the maintenance period begins.
 Maintaining an SDK means implementing new features, removing features that are no longer supported and fixing potential bugs, and doing all of that without breaking others people's stuff.
 This guideline will provide tools and practices you can use during the maintenance period.